 Intended use The hearing aid is intended to amplify and transmit sound to the ear.
-Indications for use Bilateral or unilateral impaired hearing of sensorineural, conductive, or mixed type ranging from a slight (16 dB HL) to severe (85 dB HL) degree of hearing loss, with an individual frequency configuration.
+Indications for use Bilateral or unilateral impaired hearing of sensorineural, conductive, or mixed type ranging from a slight (16dB HL) to profound (95dB HL) degree of hearing loss, with an individual frequency configuration.
 Intended user Person with hearing loss using a hearing aid and their caregivers.
 Hearing care professional responsible for adjusting the hearing aid.
-Oticon Opn Play Intended user group Infants, children, and adults Intended user group Adults and children older than 36 months.
+Intended user group Adults and children older than 36 months.
 User environment Indoor and outdoor.

-Oticon Opn Play Contraindications Users of active implants must pay special attention when using the hearing aid.
-For more information read the Warnings section.
 Contraindications Not suitable for infants below 36 months.
 Users of active implants must pay special attention when using the hearing aid.
 For more information read the Warnings section.
 Clinical benefits The hearing aid is designed to provide better speech understanding to help ease communication with the aim of improving quality of life.

-\ As specified by the American Speech-Language-Hearing Association, asha-org, using pure-tone average of 0.5, 1 and 2 kHz.
+As specified by the American Speech-Language-Hearing Association, asha-org, using pure-tone average of 0.5, 1 and 2 kHz.